 My name is Laura and this is my blog.
-I am a 23 year old artist living in North Carolina.
+I am a 24 year old artist and designer living in North Carolina.
 There's no real theme here, I just post what I like and things I think are interesting.
-Cats, crafts, art, design, fashion, and a tiny dash of politics every now and then.
+Crafts, art, design, fashion, and other neat stuff.
 Enjoy!

 I made a dancing skeleton skirt and it’s pretty much the coolest thing I’ve ever made.
 No pattern, just math and some mad box-pleating skills.
 Best part?
 It cost me less than $15 to make!
 It is my first box-pleated skirt and I kind of messed up in the back (there’s a weird extra half pleat near the zipper) but it’s barely noticeable.
 I’m so happy with the finished product!
 Will be making more skirts like this soon!

 The dress ended up being more of a project than I thought it would, but I love the end result, and there were no major headaches along the way, so I’m okay with it.
 I shortened the sleeves, and cut off about 9 inches of length.
 I also removed the weird collar and green polka-dot fabric thinking that maybe I would leave it as a v-neck.
 After removing all that, I realized that the v-neck was just way too deep and weird-looking.
 I ended up removing the middle front of the bodice entirely, and replacing it with a portion of the 9 inches of hem that I had cut off earlier.
 Voila, it all worked out!